Delaney Davidson

-Early life and family
+Early life

-Born in Auckland, Davidson is the son of John William Davidson and Glyn Ellen Abbott.
-He grew up in Christchurch, was educated at the Christchurch Rudolf Steiner School and played in several punk and blues bands, before being expelled from school and moving to Melbourne.
+Davidson was born in Auckland, the son of John Davidson and Glyn Ellen Abbott.
+His mother came to New Zealand from England with her parents as a child.
+He grew up in Christchurch but lived briefly in Lyttelton as a teenager in the 1980s after his parents divorced.
+He was educated at the Christchurch Rudolf Steiner School and played in several punk and blues bands before being expelled from school for having a "bad attitude" and moving to Melbourne.